 Salicylic acid is effective on all skin types, but most notable for the way it treats acne.
 The acid is able to penetrate into our pores to clear out the bacteria and dead skin cells that get trapped in our skin’s sebum and lead to acne.
 It effectively unclogs pores, making it great for blackheads and whiteheads.

 In addition to treating all sorts of acne, salicylic acid can also be used to treat everything from dandruff, seborrheic dermatitis, keratosis pilaris, and psoriasis to calluses, corns, and other conditions related to the build up of excess skin cells.
 Because of those keratolytic properties — salicylic is able to easily exfoliate and detach dead skin cells from our live ones.

 Salicylic acid can be found in so many products — acne cleansers, lotions, and spot treatments, to name a few.
 Salicylic can be used as a cleanser, and also as a leave on treatment in masks, lotions and spot treatments.

 When opting for a salicylic acid-based product, the amount of salicylic acid in that product is important to note.
 A common mistake people make is immediately choosing the product with the highest percentage of the ingredient.
 Over-the-counter salicylic acid products will contain anywhere between 0.5% and 2%.
 If you are just beginning to use salicylic acid products, remember that it has drying effects on the skin so starting with a mild dosage is best — and often just as effective.

-For the most part, salicylic is best for tackling acne and as a pore de-gunker, but can also be used to treat dandruff, seborrhea, psoriasis, and to remove corns, calluses, and warts.
+Anybody who wants a gentle exfoliator can benefit from salicylic acid!
+It’s best for tackling acne and degunking your pores, but as mentioned before, it can also be used to treat dandruff, seborrhea, psoriasis, and to remove corns, calluses, and warts.